 - The use of the mobile phone and headphones is not allowed while driving

-- Registration is not required, but when stopped by a police officer the user may have to provide information about the manufacturer, the name of the brand, the model, the motor power, the chassis serial number, the date of manufacture and a photo of the vehicle
+- Registration is not required.
+When stopped by a police officer, the user may have to provide information about the manufacturer, the name of the brand, the model, the motor power, the chassis serial number, the date of manufacture and a photo of the vehicle.

 - Electric scooters are vehicles designed for the exclusive use of one person